-I think the positive aspects of this paper are, the paper tried test 5 OTSs at the same time.
-And tested and analyzed the error in each x,y,z directions using Jitter method.
-The ellipse method showed the results very clearly.
-Also, the author tested the digitizing volume and compared with spec data.
+In my view, there are a few strong aspects of this paper.
+First of all, the paper tried test 5 OTSs at the same time.
+There are no relevant papers which dealt with multi kinds of optical tracking systems.
+Therefore, comparison of different kinds of optical tracking systems seems to be good trial.
+Secondly, the methods for calibration and analysis in this paper are good.
+This paper tested and analyzed the error in each x,y,z directions using Jitter method.
+Also the ellipse method showed the results very clearly.
+Lastly, this paper tested the digitizing volume and compared with spec data.
+This information will be helpful for users to determine the location of their apparatus in optical tracking system.

-On the other hand, the negative parts that could have been better are that the author needed to show more how he could make the two orientations of camera and LTA aligned perfectly.
-These days we are doing real experiments, but it is really hard to make them aligned.
-Author did not consider the other static errors such as errors from LTA manufacturing, vibration.
-And the author only analyzed the precision of OTSs.
-If he did the accuracy analysis, that will be much better.
-And that's what our group is trying to do.
-The LTA can only provide x,y,z axis data.
-But I think that this cannot reflect the real case in the clinical use.
-Lastly, he developed the quadratic model for Jitter in Z direction and I think it'd be better that he could suggest some correction algorithm.
+On the other hand, there are also lots of weak points that could have been better.
+Firstly, the author needed to show more how he could make the two orientations of camera and LTA aligned perfectly.
+He assumed that the optical tracking systems are perfectly aligned to their apparatus.
+However, according to my experience in real experiments, it is really hard to make them aligned.
+The paper should have been shown the methods they used for making them to be aligned or their correction mechanisms to fix the difference.
+Secondly, the Author did not consider the other static errors such as errors from LTA manufacturing, vibration.
+In the environment of real experiments, there must be errors caused from their ambient condition such as mechanical vibration.
+Third, the author only analyzed the precision of OTSs.
+With only precision data, it is really hard to tell how a system accurate.
+Therefore, the paper failed to show a perfect error analysis.
+Moreover, the LTA apparatus can only provide x,y,z axes data.
+That means the apparatus can not reflect the real case in the clinical use.
+If the paper tried rotational test or angular test, the results would be more reasonable.
+Lastly, he developed the quadratic model for Jitter in Z direction and it would be better if he could suggest some correction algorithm.